 Which is right for you?

 Psychedelic clinics and retreats both offer unique experiences for individuals seeking the benefits associated with working with psychedelics.
 While psychedelic clinics are aimed at treating clinical mental health issues, retreats typically offer a more immersive experience in a natural setting where these substances can be used for one’s personal development.
 Clinics and retreats vary in the substances used, the setting and duration, as well as the preparation and integration support offered.
 The one-on-one dynamic of a clinic is also an important difference from the group dynamic of a retreat.
+Now that you’ve learned about the different psychedelic clinic and retreat benefits, you are ready to make a decision.
 Which is best suited to your needs is ultimately up to you to decide.

 Abbar, Mocrane, Christophe Demattei, Wissam El-Hage, Pierre-Michel Llorca, Ludovic Samalin, Pierre Demaricourt, Raphael Gaillard, et al. “Ketamine for the Acute Treatment of Severe Suicidal Ideation: Double Blind, Randomised Placebo Controlled Trial.”
 BMJ 376 (February 2, 2022): e067194. https://doi.org/10.1136/bmj-2021-067194.